Travel With Kaede

 • Treat Guanshanhu and Huaguoyuan as places to see the new Guiyang, not places to sleep on a short first visit.

-I have not been to Guizhou yet, so this is a researcher's map, not a memoir, and if you have walked these districts more recently than the reports I leaned on, tell me what has changed and I will update it.
+Guiyang is opening up fast enough that any guide to it dates quickly, so if you have walked these districts recently and something has shifted, tell me and I will update it.
 But if you are booking now: sleep by the river or in Yunyan, give Huangguoshu a full day, and plan your evenings around a pot of sour fish.
 That is the trip this city is best at.

 Frequently asked